 Every pupil at Kew Woods will attend a 'transition day' where they will meet their new teacher and support staff in their new classroom.
 They will have the opportunity to ask questions and raise any concerns.
-In addition to this children with special educational needs will benefit from the following procedures in place:
+In addition to this, children with special educational needs will benefit from the following procedures in place:

-- The SENDCO will collate information about pupils to hand to the next teacher.
-This will involve any Health Care Plans for medical needs, the sharing of 'Pupil Profiles' and the passing on the class 'Blue Box' which contains reports, recommendations and letters from agencies involved with the child. - The SENDCO provides staff with an 'enhanced transition booklet' which can be used with a child with special educational needs to prepare them in greater detail for the changes in their new year group.

-The SENDCO will provide each class teacher with a 'Provision Map' which outlines the needs of all the pupils in their new classes.
+- The SENDCo will collate information about pupils to hand to the next teacher.
+This will involve any Health Care Plans for medical needs, the sharing of SEND support plans and the passing on of professional reports, recommendations and letters from agencies involved with the child. - The SENDCo provides staff with an 'enhanced transition booklet' which can be used with a child with special educational needs to prepare them in greater detail for the changes in their new year group. - The SENDCo will provide each class teacher with a 'Provision Map' which outlines the needs of all the pupils in their new classes.
 This contains information about medical needs, pupils with English as an additional language, pupils with speech and language needs, pupils with social and emotional needs and pupils who are underperforming academically.